mpollmeier/scala-repl-pp/README.md

 If verbose mode is enabled, you'll get additional information about classpaths and complete scripts etc.
 To enable it, you can either pass `--verbose` or set the environment variable `SCALA_REPL_PP_VERBOSE=true`.

-## Limitations / Debugging

-### Why are script line numbers incorrect?
-Scala-REPL-PP currently uses a simplistic model for predef code|files and additionally imported files, and just copies everything into one large script.
-That simplicity naturally comes with a few limitations, e.g. line numbers may be different from the input script(s).

-A better approach would be to work with a separate compiler phase, similar to what Ammonite does.
-That way, we could inject all previously defined values|imports|... into the compiler, and extract all results from the compiler context.
-That's a goal for the future.

-If there's a compilation issue, the temporary script file will not be deleted and the error output will tell you it's path, in order to help with debugging.

 ## Parameters cheat sheet: the most important ones
 Here's only the most important ones - run `scala-repl-pp --help` for all parameters.